 The TPI agrees that they must always charge the same fee across all suppliers that are included in any tender that they run for a buyer.
-They must not favor any supplier who offers to pay them a higher fee.
+They must not favour any supplier who offers to pay them a higher fee.

 Any sales material will be written clearly and be honest and accurate.

-The TPI agrees to not use misleading sales tactics, exploit a person’s inexperience and will treat all clients with sensitivity and respect.
+The TPI agrees to not use misleading sales tactics, or exploit a person’s inexperience and will treat all clients with sensitivity and respect.

 The TPI won’t use high-pressure sales techniques or mislead you into doing anything until you are 100% ready and confident to do so.

-Relevant laws & regulations – As well as this code, the TPI will adhere to Supply License Condition 7a, Ofgem’s Standards of conduct, Data protection Act, AUDDIS, Business Protection Regulations and Employment law.
+As well as this code, the TPI will adhere to Supply License Condition 7a, Ofgem’s Standards of conduct, Data protection Act, AUDDIS, Business Protection Regulations and Employment law.

 The TPI will be responsible for the correct use any Change of Tenancy (COT) by their staff.

-If the contract is rejected; If there is any issue with the new contract, we’ll let you know straight away and work with you to resolve the issue.
+If the contract is rejected; if there is any issue with the new contract, we’ll let you know straight away and work with you to resolve the issue.

 At least once a year we will undergo a full audit to make sure the TPI are adhering to the code.

-If a TPI fails to comply with the Code of Conduct, it will be treated as a breach.
+If a TPI fails to comply with the code of conduct, it will be treated as a breach.
 In minor cases, such as administrative mistakes, written warnings will be issued with improvement notices for additional controls.

-If systematic, or major breaches are discovered the TPI could be banned from receiving prices or entering into Supply contracts via Squeaky, or in the worst cases be reported to the authorities.
+If systematic, or major breaches are discovered the TPI could be banned from receiving prices or entering into supply contracts via Squeaky, or in the worst cases be reported to the authorities.